s9770652/pim-memcpy/README.md

 # Transferring Data Between Different Memories

+*The code can be run using `make run`.
-*Please note that some tests in `task.c` are commented out due to overflows when uncommenting everything.
+Please note that some tests in `task.c` are commented out due to overflows when uncommenting everything.
 Until the issue is fixed, users should compile only parts of the code.*

 ## The Official Way